withhaibun/haibun/docs/new_modules.md

 # Developing new modules

-NB: Normally, you'd use the [scaffold command](../modules/utils/README#scaffolding).
+NB: Normally, you'd use the [[scaffold command](../modules/utils/README#scaffolding](https://github.com/withhaibun/haibun/blob/main/modules/utils/README.md#scaffolding)).

 A new Haibun module is created by extending the `AStepper` abstract class from
 @haibun/core (see example below), and adding the module to the testing target